Probate Process in Houston

 While state law determines which steps a probate court must follow, the probate process in Houston is unique for each case.
 This is because every will nominates a different executor and names different people as heirs.
 In addition, those heirs may contest the language of a will or argue that the will is invalid on its face.

-As a result, it can be helpful to hire an experienced attorney to guide you through the probate process in Houston.
+As a result, it can be helpful to hire an experienced probate lawyer to guide you through the probate process in Houston.
 Your Legacy Legal Care can help executors to fulfill their obligations under the law, work with heirs to ensure that they receive their fair share under a will or take the lead in contesting a will in open court.

 When Does Probate Begin?